- 2013-14 UALR Undergraduate Catalog for the Department

 Architects design buildings’ form and function, i.e., what buildings will look like and how people will use them.
 For example, architects design the interior floor plan for a building and decide how to integrate the building into its exterior setting.
 In contrast, architectural engineers design the structural systems, the mechanical systems, and the electrical systems that make it possible to fulfill the architects’ vision.
 The professions of architecture and architectural engineering have completely different educational programs, accreditation, and licensure requirements.
 UALR does not offer a program in architecture.

-Interested students should declare the¬†architectural and construction engineering (ARCE) major in the Student Request section of BOSS.
+Interested students should meet with an advisor in the department of architectural and construction engineering (ARCE) to declara a major.
 Full admission to the ARCE major requires readiness to take MATH 1451 Calculus I, CHEM 1406 Engineering Chemistry, and RHET 1311 Composition I. However, students who are not prepared to take these courses will be admitted to the ARCE major as pre-engineering students.¬†¬† Students should request the ARCE major as early in their academic career as possible, so that they can receive proper advising.

 Dr. Nickolas S. Jovanovic is the advisor for all¬†architectural and construction engineering (ARCE) majors and pre-engineering majors.
 Advising for spring semester is usually done in November, and advising for summer and fall is usually done in April.
 Dr. Jovanovic can be found in ETAS 202F or contacted at firstname.lastname@example.org.
 The department office can be contacted at (501) 569-8133.